Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/06/writing-a-mobile-app-using-html-5.md

 <meta name="apple-mobile-web-app-capable" content="yes">
 ```

 This will allow the content to be stored offline, but sadly results in the app not running full screen.
-This appears to be a difference between Safari, which has a reliable offline cache and the browser used for home screen apps on iPhone, which doesn’t.
+This appears to be a difference between Safari, which has a reliable offline cache and the browser used for home screen apps on iPhone, which doesn't.

 ## Images